Does T-Mobile Work in Mexico? What Every US Carrier Actually Includes

 Carriers that don't include data while in Mexico

-These four carriers have no included data when you're physically in Mexico — though some do include calling to Mexican numbers from the US.
+These four carriers have no included data when you're physically in Mexico — though some include calling to Mexican numbers from the US.

 No matter which carrier you have, enable Wi-Fi calling before you leave.
 Once set up, you can make and receive calls on your US number, and send and receive texts, over any Wi-Fi connection in Mexico — hotel Wi-Fi, restaurant Wi-Fi, anywhere.
 On most carriers this is completely free and doesn't use your roaming data. iPhone: Settings → Cellular → Wi-Fi Calling.
 Android: Settings → Network → Wi-Fi Calling.